Selena Gomez Reportedly ‘Stunned’ Over Ex Justin Bieber’s Rumored Engagement To Hailey Baldwin

-The Internet blew up on Sunday with the news that Justin Bieber and his supposed girlfriend, Hailey Baldwin, became engaged while vacationing in the Bahamas.
+The internet blew up on Sunday with the news that Justin Bieber and his supposed girlfriend, Hailey Baldwin, became engaged while vacationing in the Bahamas.
 While many fans are running around like crazy trying to figure out fact from fiction, there are also fans who are wondering how a certain Selena Gomez is handling the rumored proposal.
 Well according to Hollywood Life, Bieber’s former flame is reportedly “stunned” by the news.

 As previously reported by the Inquisitr, the “Sorry” singer, 24, and the young model, 21, were living it up in the Bahamas for the weekend.
-The proposal apparently took place in one of the island’s resorts where guests were having a good time dancing when Bieber’s security detail ordered everyone to ditch their phones as “something big” was going to happen and that’s reportedly when the “Somebody To Love” asked Baldwin for her hand in marriage, which she accepted.
+The proposal apparently took place in one of the island’s resorts where guests were having a good time dancing when Bieber’s security detail ordered everyone to ditch their phones as “something big” was going to happen and that’s reportedly when the “Somebody To Love” singer asked Baldwin for her hand in marriage, which she accepted.

 When news of the engagement hit the media waves, fans were shocked and apparently, they weren’t the only ones.
 A source close to Bieber’s ex-girlfriend revealed that she was “totally shocked and stunned” upon learning the news.